gamedevelopergamejam2/gamedevelopergamejam2.github.io/README.md

  The Score.cs script is responsible for how much time you just typed.<br>
  The timme.cs script is responsible for the quality of time blocks.<br>
  The Max.cs script is responsible for your maximum time.<br>
- The Des.cs script is responsible for destroying the object in one second. treygol.blend - 3D model of a triangle
+ The Des.cs script is responsible for destroying the object in one second.<br>
+ treygol.blend - 3D model of a triangle.<br>
+MegaNeon.exe - game.<br>